What do you think about when you hear the words off roading?

 Plan Your Vehicle Upgrades

 Before upgrading your vehicle, go to an off-road club and ask for advice.
-Go in knowing that everyone you ask will have a different opinion, but you will, at the least, learn the terminology you will need before going to a 4×4 repair garage.
+Go in knowing that everyone you ask will have a different opinion, but you will, at the least, learn the terminology you will need before going to a 4WD garage.
 Also, ask for a referral to a qualified garage that works on off-road vehicles.
 As far as minor repairs, you will find club members willing to help or advise you what to do.

 Off roading is a great way to spend time with your family, in nature and away from the pressures of the world.
 You will meet new people, learn new skills and build confidence in yourself.
 If you haven’t already, you will start noticing other Jeepers giving you the Jeep wave.
 Enjoy your vehicle and enjoy nature because Off Roading is more than just crawling on rocks or a drive in the country; it’s a lifestyle.

 Our blog welcomes input from off road organizations, clubs and off road enthusiasts.